bgamari/ghc-wiki-import/new-plugins.md

 ```

 More specifically, a `CoreToDo` describes some sort of particular pass over a Core program that can be invoked as many times as you like.
 For reference, `defaultGentlSimplToDo` is constructed using `CoreDoSimplify`.
-We use `CoreDoPasses` to just make it easy to run two `CoreToDo`\\'s together (it would be equivalent to just use `cse_pass` and preceed it with `defaultGentleSimplToDo` in the pipeline.)
+We use `CoreDoPasses` to just make it easy to run multiple `CoreToDo`'s together (it would be equivalent to just use `cse_pass` and preceed it with `defaultGentleSimplToDo` in the pipeline directly.)
 In this case, `cse_pass` is constructed using `CoreDoPluginsPass`, which takes a name and a `PluginPass` which looks like the following:

 ```wiki